eQnz/PlanAsli/README.md

-# Welcome to PlanAsli's GitHub 🚀
+# Welcome to eQnz's GitHub 🚀

 Hi there!
 I'm **eQnz**, a Python developer with a knack for creating efficient tools and solutions that make life easier.
 Here, I share my journey, projects, and experiments in the world of programming.